-1. Position hammer horizontally on the floor and remove the tool.

-- 2. Stop the carrier engine.
+- 1. Position hammer horizontally on the floor.
+If the hammer is going to service, remove the tool. - 2.
+Stop the carrier engine.
 Operate boom and hammer controls to release pressure trapped inside hoses.
 Wait ten minutes for oil pressure to drop. - 3.
 Close hammer inlet and outlet lines.
 If quick couplers are used, disconnection automatically closes hammer lines.
 If hammer line includes ball valves, please make sure that they are closed. - 4.
 Disconnect hoses.
-Plug the hoses and the hammer inlet and outlet ports. - 5.
-Remove bucket pins and other parts.
+Protect environment from oil spills.
+Plug the hoses and the hammer inlet and outlet ports.

+5. Remove bucket pins and other parts.